Boost Your email conversion rate: Proven Tips for Higher ROI

 To calculate the conversion rate, you can use the following formula:

-Conversion Rate (%) = (Number of Conversions ÷ Number of Delivered Emails) × 100
+Conversion Rate (%) = (Number of Conversions ÷ Total Number of Campaign visitors or leads) × 100

 For example, if you send an email to 1,000 people and 50 of them take the desired action, your conversion rate would be 5%.
 This metric provides a clear indication of how well your emails are meeting their objectives.
 It also highlights areas where improvements can be made to enhance overall performance.